krimsoda/ansible/README.md

 `ansible server -m file -a "dest=/root/.ssh/authorized_keys state=absent"`

--m: module -a: option accepts options either through the key=value syntax or a JSON string starting with { and ending with } for more complex option structure.
+-m: module -a: option accepts options either through the key=value syntax or a JSON string starting with { and ending with } for more complex option structure.  -C: check

 ---
 Ansible Playbook